Upgrade Notes¶

 .The camera matrix node of a monocular camera now always contains the camera matrix for the full image.
 The actually used camera matrix with modifications due to binning can be found underneath the new Dynamic node. [#5210]

 NxLib: The PartFinder command has a new parameter TexturePenalty which changes the matching behaviour compared to previous versions.
-Set TexturePenalty equal to Texture to obtain the behaviour of previous versions. [#5233]
+Set TexturePenalty equal to the Texture parameter to obtain the behaviour of previous versions. [#5233]

 NxLib: Bugfixes in the 2D edge layer of PartFinder will lead to improved, but different results, even with identical parameters, when Texture is enabled. [#5220]